back to the DISTRICT INDEX

 in the heart of the Suburra

-On the top of the Fagutal, i.e. the westernmost peak of the Esquiline Hill, stands the church of San Pietro in Vincoli [8], i.e. St.Peter in Chains, originally built in the 5th century; it holds the chains believed to have restrained St.Peter while held in prison.
-The relic, kept in a crystal urn below the main altar, is displayed once a year, on August 1.
+On the top of the Fagutal, the westernmost peak of the Esquiline Hill, stands the church of San Pietro in Vincoli [8], or St.Peter in Chains, originally built in the 5th century; it holds the sets of chains believed to have restrained St.Peter while held in prison, in Palestine and then in Rome.
+The relics are displayed in a crystal case below the main altar.
+But the most visited feature of this church is the tomb of pope Julius II, one of the major works by Michelangelo, which includes the famous sitting figure of Moses.

 St.Peter's chains

-The pope wanted this lavish monument for himself; it should have been placed in the new basilica of St.Peter's in the Vatican, whose making had just started.
-The original project counted 47 statues, but as the works for the tomb proceeded, the lack of funds and the pope's greater interest in other projects, such as the Sistine Chapel in the Vatican, compelled Michelangelo to alter the project several times, by reducing the number of figures (in time, some of the unfinished ones ended up in Florence and in the Louvre Museum in Paris).
-When the pope died (1516), the works for the tomb were still in progress.
-But the pope's relatives were no longer wanting to spend a fortune on this monument; this slowed down the works, that ended only in 1545, when Michelangelo's apprentices carved the missing statues.
-The final location of the monument, left with 'only' six statues, was no longer the Vatican basilica, but this church.
+Julius II commissioned this lavish monument to the artist in the early 1500s, while still alive; it was supposed to be set in the new basilica of St.Peter's in the Vatican, whose making had just started.
+The original project counted 47 statues; but as the works for the tomb proceeded, the pope's greater interest in the making of the new Vatican basilica and other projects entrusted to Michelangelo, such as the ceiling paintings of the Sistine Chapel, forced him to change the project several times, gradually reducing the number of figures (some of the unfinished ones are now held in Florence and in the Louvre Museum in Paris).
+When the pope died (1516), the tomb was still unfinished.
+But the Della Rovere family were no longer willing to spend fortunes on the making of their ancenstor's monument; this once again slowed down the works, that came to an end only in 1545, when Michelangelo's apprentices carved the missing statues.
+The final location of the monument, left with only six statues out of the many original ones, was no longer the Vatican basilica, but this church.

-The main figure, i.e. Moses, had originally been carved sitting in a straight, symmetrical posture; but then, finding it too conventional for his taste, the artist he changed the figure's attitude to a more dynamic position.
-The extreme difficulty of using the same marble, already shaped, to obtain a diffent figure was tackled by Michelangelo with great skill; the size of the new statue was slightly reduced, its head was partly rotated, turning the tip of the old nose into the new figure's cheekbone, the left leg was flexed backwards to disguise the fact of being slightly smaller that the other one.
+In the original project, Moses sat frontwards, in a straight, symmetrical posture, still according to a late medieval scheme; finding it too conventional for his taste, the artist changed the attitude of the figure while he was already carving it, choosing a more dynamic position.
+The extreme difficulty of using the same marble, already partly shaped, to obtain a diffent figure was tackled by Michelangelo with great skill; the size of the new statue was slightly shrinked, its head was partly rotated, with the tip of the old nose turned into the new figure's cheekbone, the left leg was flexed backwards to disguise the slightly smaller size than the other one.

-The pope's body, initially embalmed and kept in the Vatican basilica while the tomb was being built, suffered severe damages during the sack of Rome in 1527; what could be retrieved of his remains was finally buried by his monument in 1610.
+The body of Julius II, embalmed and kept in the Vatican basilica while the tomb was being built, suffered severe damages during the sack of Rome in 1527; what could be retrieved of his remains was finally buried by his monument in 1610.

-A legend says that the fidgety artist, yet pleased for the final result of his work, hit the statue with a hammer, shouting "Why don't you talk?".
-The whole monument, though, represented Michelangelo's greatest regret.
+A legend says that the fidgety Michelangelo, yet pleased for the final result of his work, hit the knee of the statue with a hammer, shouting "Why don't you talk?".
+The monument, though, 'patched up' so many times, represented one of the artist's greatest regrets.

 the tomb of Julius II